 Continue to 3 of 6 below.

-- Cut the bag at a desired location being sure that your cuts are perpendicular to the sides of the bag.
+- Cut the bag at the desired location, being sure that your cuts are perpendicular to the sides of the bag.
 You will want a bag area large enough to make a usable bag.
-The bag pictured here were cut to 17" long.

 - Turn the bag inside out and thoroughly wipe down the "fabric".
 Allow it to dry thoroughly before sewing.